Acute Inpatient Rehabilitation

 What is your approach to care?

-Our inpatient rehab team includes experts from many specialties, including:
+Our acute inpatient rehab team includes experts from many specialties, including:

 - Occupational therapists

 - Physical therapists

 Your primary doctor is also kept up-to-date on your progress and is encouraged to be part of your care.

 Dr. Martin J. Yee is the Medical Director of Acute Rehabilitation at Weiss Memorial Hospital.
 Dr. Yee’s areas of expertise include geriatric, stroke, and orthopedic rehabilitation.
 He focuses on helping inpatients improve their disabilities and transition to outpatient physical therapy, in-home or nursing care.
 Dr. Yee is board-certified in Physical Medicine and Rehabilitation and has held several academic positions, including Assistant Professor at Rush Medical College, Assistant Director of the Residency Training Program, Department of Physical Medicine and Rehabilitation at Rush-Presbyterian-St. Luke’s Medical Center, and Course Director and Instructor at Rush Medical College/University of Illinois/Loyola University/Schwab Rehabilitation Center.

 If you or a family member is hospitalized due to COVID-19, acute inpatient rehabilitation may be a critical step in your journey to returning home.
 The Rehab at Weiss team applies clinical best practices for COVID-19 management to the specialized acute rehabilitation program helping you recover from weakness, fatigue, pain, breathing difficulties, swallowing changes, and other effects associated with a COVID-19 diagnosis.